shayn/Boot-out/Readme.md

 To-do's
 -------
-1. Needs some kind of equivalent of Bootstrap's 'Customize'.
+1. Needs some kind of equivalent to Bootstrap's 'Customize'.